SimplyEdit/simplyedit-for-designers/chapter1.md

 First open the site in your webbrowser.
 It is just a standard website.
 Now click on the 'Edit me' button that should be in the top right corner.
 Now you can edit your website.

-However, you can't save your changes yet.
+You can't save your changes yet.
 For that you need to do a few more things:

 1. Get a trial key from https://simplyedit.io/.
 You can get one for free, it will work for 30 days.
 You can only get a trial key once for each seperate domain though.